MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 To get a certificate thumbprint, use the `Get-Item` or `Get-ChildItem` command in the PowerShell `Cert:` drive.

+> [!NOTE]
-> Note: This feature is currently only supported on Windows OS platforms.
+> This feature is currently only supported on Windows OS platforms.

 ```yaml
 Type: String